Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 • June 5 – World Environment Day

-• June 6 – D-Day WWII/National Yo-Yo Day
+• June 6 – D-Day WWII/National Yo-Yo Day / National Donut Day

-• June 8 – Best Friends Day/World Ocean Day
+• June 8 – Best Friends Day / World Ocean Day

 • June 9 – Donald Duck Day